 800 Mega Hertz is enough.

-Eight years ago, I started secondary school, to help with my studies my parents gave me an Asus A54C.
+In 2012, I started secondary school, to help with my studies my parents gave me an Asus A54C.
 It came packaged with Windows 7, powered by an Intel i3-2330M and 4GB of RAM.
 The laptop was rather large too; it was roughly 15 inches across and weighed over two and a half kilos.
 It was a fantastic first laptop for me, and it happily coped with all the work secondary school could through at me.
 Surprisingly, I still haven't replaced that laptop.
 I made it a challenge to myself to see how long I could keep this laptop going and how much extra life I could squeeze from its ageing battery.
 This article details some of the ways I was able to keep older hardware going for longer.
-I realise that eight years is not a massive amount of time, and many people still use and interact with much older technology.
+I realise that eight years, as of the time of writing this, is not a massive amount of time, and many people still use and interact with much older technology.
 However, this is my experience with older tech, and I would like to share some things that I have learned.
 I am a university student, which means saving money takes number one priority with every decision I make, so keeping my laptop running and not having to spend more on a new one is excellent!
 So this article could also help you if you want to save some money by breathing new life into a computer that was initially destined just to be discarded.

 Batteries, unlike diamonds, are not forever.